 City of The Dalles has been a member of the Partnership for Safe Water since 1997.
-Members of this nationwide partnership, which includes six drinking water organizations and about 230 water utilities throughout the United States, seek water system excellence by optimizing operations rather than relying solely on significant capital improvements.
-The Wicks Water Treatment Plant has achieved the Director's Award each year for 17 years for meeting goals for continuous improvement and producing high quality drinking water.
+Members of this nationwide partnership, which includes six drinking water organizations and more than 300 water utilities throughout the United States, seek water system excellence by optimizing operations rather than relying solely on significant capital improvements.
+The Wicks Water Treatment Plant has achieved the Director's Award each year since the year 2000 for meeting goals for continuous improvement and producing high quality drinking water.
+Learn more at awwa.org/Resources-Tools/Programs/Partnership-for-Safe-Water